 The Australian Curriculum: Mathematics is the basis for programming and planning.
 The curriculum is organised around three content stands and four proficiency strands.

-The three Content Strands are Number and Algebra, Measurement and Geometry, and Statistics and Probability.
+The three Content Strands are Number and Algebra, Measurement and Geometry, and Probability, Statistics and Space.
 They describe what is to be taught and learnt.

 The four Proficiency Strands are Understanding, Fluency, Problem Solving, and Reasoning.
 They describe how content is explored or developed, that is, the thinking and doing of mathematics.
 They provide the language to build in the developmental aspects of the learning of mathematics and have been incorporated into the content descriptions of the three content strands described above.

 We are a member of the Meaningful Maths coalition of schools.
 The focus of Meaningful Maths [M2] in NT Schools is improving student achievement in mathematics through improving the professional capability of teachers.
 The approach is informed by developing understandings about mathematical learning and effective professional development.